Xunnamius/symbiote/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### update-dependencies.longHelpDescription

-> `readonly` **longHelpDescription**: `"This renovation allows the user to interactively select and update dependencies in package.json files belong to packages across the entire project (depending on --scope).
-Each updated dependency will generate either a chore-type commit (for package.json::devDependency updates) or a build-type commit (for any other kind of dependency in package.json) with a short simple commit message tailored to the dependency being updated."` = `'This renovation allows the user to interactively select and update dependencies in package.json files belong to packages across the entire project (depending on --scope).
-Each updated dependency will generate either a chore-type commit (for package.json::devDependency updates) or a build-type commit (for any other kind of dependency in package.json) with a short simple commit message tailored to the dependency being updated.'`
+> `readonly` **longHelpDescription**: "This renovation allows the user to interactively select and update dependencies in package.json files belong to packages across the entire project (depending on --scope).
+Each updated dependency will generate either a chore-type commit (for package.json::devDependency updates) or a build-type commit (for any other kind of dependency in package.json) with a short simple commit message tailored to the dependency being updated.
+Afterwards, \"npm install --force\" will be executed and the resulting package-lock.json committed." = `'This renovation allows the user to interactively select and update dependencies in package.json files belong to packages across the entire project (depending on --scope).
+Each updated dependency will generate either a chore-type commit (for package.json::devDependency updates) or a build-type commit (for any other kind of dependency in package.json) with a short simple commit message tailored to the dependency being updated.
+Afterwards, "npm install --force" will be executed and the resulting package-lock.json committed.'`

 #### update-dependencies.requiresForce